 - Germinate close to 25 seeds.
 This can be done by wrapping them in moist blotting paper or cotton wool for around 3 to 4 days.

 - Set up the germinated or sprouted seeds in the conical flask.
 Spray some water into the flask to dampen the seeds.

 - With the help of a thread, suspend the conical flask containing the test tube having a freshly prepared 20% KOH solution.

 - Use the rubber cork to seal the opening of the conical flask.

 - One edge of the U-shaped glass delivery tube present in the conical flask should be inserted through the hole in the rubber cork.
-The other end should be placed into a beaker that is saturated with water
+The other edge should be placed into a beaker that is saturated with water.

 - The initial water level present in the U-shaped delivery tube needs to be marked.